Mental health promotion and mental illness prevention

 We will continue to work with some key system stakeholders, including Public Health England, the Faculty of Public Health and the Royal Society of Public Health to take forward our action plan.
 We have endorsed Public Health’s England Prevention Concordat for Better Mental Health, and, using the findings, will work with them to support implementation and improve the mental health promotion and prevention training of the public health workforce.

 Working with Public Health England, we have collated examples of training programmes available in mental health promotion and prevention, sharing examples of emerging practice in building knowledge and skills of the workforce across England.
 Aimed at commissioners, managers and practitioners the document is designed to help them decide the right course for them and their workforce, based on the competencies required.
-This will help support implementation of the Public Mental Health Leadership and Workforce Development Framework.
+This will help support the implementation of the Public Mental Health Leadership and Workforce Development Framework.